-If you are looking to understand more about the boxelder bug and how it behaves, it is important to learn about the life cycle.
-The boxelder bug emerges from the ground during spring when the weather starts to get warmer.
-They will feed on ground plants and seeds and will begin mating a couple weeks later.
-In late summer months, as the weather gets hot enough, they will move to seed-bearing boxelder trees where they will lay eggs on the trunks, branches and leaves.
+If you want to understand more about the boxelder bug and how it behaves, start with its life cycle.
+The boxelder bug emerges from the ground during spring when the weather starts to warm up.
+They feed on ground plants and seeds and will begin mating a few weeks later.
+In the summer, as the weather gets hot enough, they will move to seed-bearing boxelder, ash or maple trees and lay eggs on the trunks, branches and leaves.

 Boxelder bugs tend to move in large numbers.
-If a group of boxelder bugs decided that your house was a good place to hide from the cold, you will likely notice them once they wake up.
-The insects will follow the warmth into your house's living areas and sunny areas.
-Once it gets hot enough, the boxelder bugs will become active again and will begin the journey of leaving your house.
-However, some may not be successful in their journey: they may end up trapped inside your house, which will be a gruesome surprise for whoever discovers them.
+If a group of boxelder bugs decides your house is a good hiding spot from the cold, you will likely notice them once they wake up.
+The insects will follow the warmth into your house's living and sunny areas.
+Once it gets hot enough, the boxelder bugs will become active again and likely leave your house.
+However, some may not be successful in their journey; they may end up trapped inside, which isn't ideal for you or them.

-Prevention is great, but what do you do if you see boxelder bugs in your house?
-Because boxelder bugs have a natural lifespan of just a few weeks, it is not recommended to use insecticides inside of your home.
-Instead, remove them with a vacuum or broom and dust pan.
-Since boxelders will leave your home in the summer, these don't make for the worst infestations, but it’s wise to take some steps to prevent their entry at all.
+What do you do if you see boxelder bugs in your house?
+Because they have a short lifespan of just a few weeks, you shouldn't use insecticides inside.
+Instead, remove them with a vacuum or broom, trying not to squish them and leave a stain.
+Since boxelder bugs move on to trees in the summer, they don't overstay their welcome, but most homeowners would prefer they don't come inside at all.

-If you have questions on handling a boxelder infestation, don't hesitate to reach out to the professionals at MosquitoNix.
-We have years of experience and expertise to help you protect your home against pests or eliminate them once they’ve made their way in.
+If you have questions about handling a boxelder infestation, don't hesitate to reach out to the professionals at MosquitoNix®.
+We have years of experience and expertise to help you protect your home against pests or eliminate them once they arrive.
 Contact our customer support team to learn about our services and receive a free estimate.